Partnerships for Innovation

 The Holifield Radioactive Ion Beam facility at Oak Ridge National Laboratory where UNIRIB researchers study the fundamental structure of nuclei.
 Photo courtesy of Oak Ridge National Laboratory.

-The University Radioactive Ion Beam (UNIRIB) consortium is an important collaborative partnership led by Oak Ridge Associated Universities (ORAU) involving Oak Ridge National Laboratory (ORNL) and universities interested in exotic nuclei and astrophysics research.
+The University Radioactive Ion Beam (UNIRIB) consortium is an important collaborative partnership led by ORAU involving Oak Ridge National Laboratory (ORNL) and universities interested in exotic nuclei and astrophysics research.

 UNIRIB invites postdoctoral researchers and junior faculty from all over the world to perform groundbreaking physics experiments.
 These discoveries have led to significant scientific advances in the investigation of unstable nuclei using ORNL’s Holifield Radioactive Ion Beam Facility.